sajjad425/retail-EDA/README.md

 ## 5. Identifying Business Problems and Weak Areas
 Based on the EDA, we will identify key business problems and areas where improvements can be made to increase profitability.

+## Recommendations for Further Analysis
+Here are four other recommended analysis:

+### 1. Seasonal Analysis
+- Analysis of sales and profit over time to identify seasonal trends and peaks.

+### 2. Customer Segmentation
+- Clustering customers based on their purchasing behavior to target marketing efforts more effectively.

+### 3. Return Analysis
+- Investigating the rate and reasons for product returns to reduce losses.

+### 4. Operational Efficiency
+- Analysis of shipping modes and their impact on customer satisfaction and cost.